TDS on provisions relating to payment to contractors are classified into 3 parts. They are

 - Companies, Firms, LLPs, and Societies.

-- Must be a Resident Contractor or sub-contractor.
+- Resident Contractor or sub-contractor AND

 - Must be providing "work" (including labor, catering, advertising, or transport)